Configuring Voice Gateways

 4. Click Save.

-5. Click Reset button, and another Reset button.
+5. Click the Reset and another Reset buttons.

 6. Now the IP address of the H323 gateway will appear.

-7. Repeat steps 1 – 5 for the second router with the following parameters:
+7. To configure the second router, repeat steps 1–5 with the following parameters:

 – Device Name: 10.1.1.102 (the IP address of the H323 Gateway connected to the Voice LAN)